senalbulumulle/dotfiles/Docs/Senal-Next-Virtualization-Setup-Server.md

 In this section, we are going to be talking about Senal's Next Virtualization Setup Server, which is the next generation server.
 This is basically the outline of that is going to look like later on.

+## Tools are going to be used

+- Cockpit
+ - `sudo pacman -S cockpit`